Washington Wine Country page with links

 Washington's Winemaking History

-Large-scale irrigation, fueled by runoff from the melting snowcaps of the Cascade Mountains, arrived in Eastern Washington in 1903 unlocking the dormant potential of the rich volcanic soils and war, sunny desert-like climate.
+Large-scale irrigation, fueled by runoff from melting snowcaps of the Cascade Mountains, arrived in Eastern Washington in 1903 unlocking the dormant potential of the rich volcanic soils and warm, sunny desert-like climate.
 Italian and German varietals were planted in the Yakima and Columbia Valleys and wine grape acreage expanded rapidly in the early part of the 20th century.

 The first commercial-scale plantings began in the 1960’s.
 Early commercial producers mentored modern winemaking in the state.
 The resulting rapid expansion of the industry in the mid-70’s is now rivaled by today’s breakneck pace, where a new winery opens every couple of weeks.
 The trend started by a few home winemakers and visionary farmers has become a respected and influential industry.